-It has fairly clear highs, a punchy boost to the mids, and good sustain, but there is some noticeable rolloff of the lows.
+It has a punchy boost to the mids and high mids, but there is some noticeable rolloff of the lows.
 Also there is some noise; it's not too bad, although it does seem to amplify preamp noise from my active bass more than some other comps.
 The higher you turn up the Sustain, the higher the noise floor.
 With a four-string bass, live on stage, the lows would be sufficient, and the hiss would not be noticed.
 But if you play a low B, or detune, or record with it, those issues are audible.

-It's not an extreme compressor, it's mostly suited to light or medium compression, although it can be pushed if you want.
+It's meant for sustain, which means strong compression, but the envelope shape makes it not so great as a peak limiter.
+Also I found the overall sound had a more "natural" quality at the lighter settings.
 The action is very smooth.
 Just as with its many cousins, it suits most guitar-playing styles, but only a few bassists will like it.
 For example it might suit a fretless jazz player for whom shiny high-end articulation is important.
-Some people find this type of circuit can be made to work better on bass by replacing the input and/or output capacitors with higher values, but personally I did not get great results when I did this mod on a Keeley.
+Some people find this type of circuit can be made to work better on bass by replacing the input and/or output capacitors with higher values, but personally I did not get great results when I did this mod on the Keeley.

 The housing is the small MXR size, and it has excellent construction quality.
 It runs on standard Boss-type 9V DC.
+There is no LED to indicate signal over the threshold.
 The footswitch is "true bypass".